-Together, pick an item or experience to work towards.
+Together, pick an item or experience to work toward.
 (Studies show that we are happier when we spend money on group activities rather than a physical item.
-It may require some creativity but see if you can brainstorm some fun experiences.)
+It may require some creativity, but see if you can brainstorm some fun experiences.)

 Make the process fun by hanging up a picture of the goal and tracking the progress with a chart.
 Congratulate your child on every step toward their goal so the process is fun.

 When we think of saving our money, many of us think of the iconic piggy bank.
 However, many experts recommend a different take on the classic.
 So, where should kids save their money?
 Start with stashing your kids’ savings in a clear jar.
 This way, they can see their hard work add up.
 Then, around age 7, move those funds to a kids savings account.
 “Try opening a digital savings account so kids can see their hard work add up quickly via a mobile app,” said Sarah Hussain, product manager of deposit products at Alliant Credit Union.

 Opening a savings account can be a big day for your child.
 Here are some steps to get you started: